Investor

 Audit Committee

-The Audit Committee was formed in accordance to OJK Regulation No. 55/POJK.04/2015 concerning Establishment and Guidelines for the Implementation of the Audit Committee’s Work, as well as provisions from the Indonesia Stock Exchange related to the fairness of financial reports, risk management, internal controls, legal compliance, external auditor assessment, and the function of internal audit.
-The main function of the Audit Committee is to support the performance of the Board of Commissioners in conducting supervision in accordance with applicable regulations and to work independently.
+The formation of the Audit Committee is based on the Financial Services Authority (OJK) Regulation Number 55/POJK.04/2015 concerning Formation and Implementation Guidelines for the Audit Committee and regulations from the Indonesia Stock Exchange related to the integrity of financial reporting, risk management, internal control, legal compliance, as well as the evaluation of external auditors and the internal audit function.
+The Audit Committee plays a key role in assisting the Board of Commissioners in carrying out its supervisory duties in accordance with applicable regulations, performing its tasks independently.

-Members of the Audit Committee are appointed by the Board of Commissioners.
-The Independent Commissioners of the Company concurrently serve as the Audit Committee Chairperson.
-All members of the Audit Committee are required to attend scheduled meetings every quarter to review the effectiveness of internal and external audits, review financial reports, and evaluate the effectiveness of internal controls, in accordance with the Audit Committee Charter.
+The members of the Audit Committee are appointed by the Board of Commissioners, with the Independent Commissioner also acting as the Chairperson of the Audit Committee.
+Each member is required to attend meetings held quarterly to review the effectiveness of internal and external audits, examine financial reports, and evaluate the effectiveness of internal controls, in accordance with the Audit Committee Charter.

 Victor Setiawan Taslim (Chairperson)